Shakeout 2024

 CIMS 3rd Edition

 As an NZQA Category 1 Training Provider, we deliver tailored training which can include assessment for NZQA Unit Standards – CIMS Levels 3, 4, 5 & 6.
-The CIMS 3rd edition is an updated resource ...
+The CIMS 3rd edition is an updated resource used with all our CIMS training and exercises ...

 Read more